DavidRWilliamsJr/rc-light-controller/PROJECT_LOG.md

 # Project Log: RC Light Controller

 This document serves as the official engineering log, tracking all decisions, changes, and milestones for the project.

+---
+## Imported Log from Google Keep

---- Begin imported log from Google Keep
+*Begin imported log from Google Keep*

 **Project:** RC Light Controller
 **Version:** 0.2 (Provisional Hardware & Logic Plan)